mostafaamer1234/unsupervised-clustering-of-time-series-segments/README.md

 # Description of project

-This write-up explains a small toolkit for sorting 10-second signal chunks pulled from PulseDB.
-The This toolkit was built to organize and analyze 10-second signal segments taken from PulseDB.
+This toolkit was built to organize and analyze 10 second signal segments taken from PulseDB.
 The dataset includes ECG, PPG, and ABP traces, along with a few synthetic stress and arrhythmia signals.
-The idea was to stay entirely algorithmic—no machine learning libraries—while still producing meaningful structure from the data.
+This project was entirely algorithmic, no machine learning libraries, while still producing meaningful structure from the data.
 The system groups similar signals, finds the two most alike within each group, and highlights where each signal shows its highest activity.
 Everything relies on distance scores, recursive splits, and Kadane’s well-known maximum-subarray algorithm.

 # Installation and usage